EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 Your proxy is valid until Wed Sep  8 04:37:07 2021
 ```

+With a proxy now available for the user it is now possible to execute the FTS
+commands without specifying the public and private keys as it will be shown in
+the following sections.

 ### Find the storage

-In general, the source and destination storage for a specific project
+In general, the source and destination storage for a specific project should be
-should be already known.
-However, to discover the available source
+already known.
+However, to discover the available source or destination
-or destination endpoints to be used for a transfer, you can use the
+endpoints to be used for a transfer, you can use the
 [VAPOR service](https://operations-portal.egi.eu/vapor/resources/GL2ResVO).

 ![VAPOR main page](VAPOR-home.png)